TURKISH ALPHABET and pronuncıatıon

 Letter Not Used in Turkish

-You might have noticed that the Turkish alphabet doesn’t have the Xx and Ww letters.
-When we want to translate and pronounce foreign words that have these letters the Xx is usually written as iks and the Ww is written as Vv.
+You might have noticed that the Turkish alphabet doesn’t have the Qq, Xx, and Ww letters.
+When we want to translate and pronounce foreign words that have these letters the Qq is written as Kü, Xx is as iks and the Ww is written as Vv.

 It is also important to note that Turkish doesn’t have two lettered sounds (consonant clusters) like th, ch, sh, wh sounds you would see in English.
 Every letter is pronounced in Turkish.